In short

 First commercial telephone exchange opens

-The first commercial telephone exchange opens in New Haven, Connecticut, serving 21 subscribers and establishing the switching infrastructure for practical telephone service.
+The first commercial telephone exchange opens in New Haven, Connecticut on January 28, serving 21 subscribers and establishing the switching infrastructure for practical telephone service.

 Transcontinental telephone service established